ongres/stackgres/doc/content/en/08-stackgres-web-api/02-rbac-authorization/_index.md

 ```

 The `authentication.type` should be set to `oidc`, `authentication.oidc.authServerUrl` should point to your OpenID Connect
-Provider, `authentication.oidc.clientId` and `authentication.oidc.credentialsSecret` should be your corresponding Client ID
+Provider, `authentication.oidc.clientId` and `authentication.oidc.credentialsSecret` should be your corresponding client ID
-and Secret used for authentication of StackGres with agains the OIDC Provider.
+and secret used for authenticating StackGres against the OIDC provider.

-If you need to map a OIDC username to a different username in Kubernetes (like the `k8sUsername` in local `Secret`), your OIDC
-provider should return an additional Claim named `stackgres_k8s_username`, this way you can map an user attribute with the
+If you need to map an OIDC username to a different username in Kubernetes (similar to the `k8sUsername` in the secret), your OIDC provider should return an additional claim named `stackgres_k8s_username`.
-username that Kubernetes should use to validate the RBAC permisions, this can be different from one provider to another so
+In this way, you can map a user attribute with the username that Kubernetes should use to validate the RBAC permissions.
-please check the documentation of the OIDC Privider you are using.
+The configuration can differ from one provider to another, so please check the documentation of the OIDC provider that you are using.

 ## Using RBAC Authorization

-Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of
-individual users within your organization.
+Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within your organization.

-RBAC authorization uses the rbac.authorization.k8s.io API group to drive authorization decisions, allowing you to
-dynamically configure policies through the Kubernetes API.
+RBAC authorization uses the rbac.authorization.k8s.io API group to make authorization decisions, allowing you to dynamically configure policies through the Kubernetes API.

-> Kubernetes supports others authorizations modes like Attribute-based access control (ABAC), but the RBAC mode must be
-enabled in Kubernetes for this to work.
+> Kubernetes supports other authorization modes like attribute-based access control (ABAC), but the RBAC mode must be enabled for this to work.

 Kubernetes authorizes API requests using the API server.
-It evaluates all of the request attributes against all policies
+It evaluates all of the request attributes against the policies and allows or denies the request.
-and allows or denies the request.
-All parts of an API request must be allowed by some policy in order to proceed.
-This
+All parts of an API request must be allowed by the policies in order to proceed.
-means that permissions are denied by default.
+This means that permissions are denied by default.

-### API objects
+### API Objects

 The RBAC API declares four kinds of Kubernetes object: _Role_, _ClusterRole_, _RoleBinding_ and _ClusterRoleBinding_.
-You can
-describe objects, or amend them, using tools such as kubectl, just like any other Kubernetes object.
+You can describe objects, or amend them, using tools such as kubectl, just like any other Kubernetes object.

-> Please check https://kubernetes.io/docs/reference/access-authn-authz/rbac/#api-overview  for a comprenhensive description
-on how it works.
+> Please check https://kubernetes.io/docs/reference/access-authn-authz/rbac/#api-overview for a comprehensive description of how it works.

 ### ClusterRole

-An RBAC ClusterRole contains rules that represent a set of permissions.
+An RBAC cluster role contains rules that represent a set of permissions.
 Permissions are purely additive (there are no "deny" rules).

-StackGres handles different namespaces, so for the moment a ClusterRole is required to properly work.
+StackGres handles resources in different namespaces, so as of today, a cluster role is required for StackGres to work properly.

-#### ClusterRole example
+#### ClusterRole Example

-The following example shows a `ClusterRole` with basic permisions for read stackgres resources:
+The following example shows a cluster role with basic permissions to read StackGres resources:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1